Cycling74/rnbo.example.juce/README.md

-# RNBO Desktop App Example
+# RNBO JUCE Examples

-So you want to build your own DAW?
-This template should get you started with your own Standalone Desktop application, using the source code export feature of RNBO, part of [Max 8](https://cycling74.com/max8/) made by [Cycling '74](https://cycling74.com/).
+So you want to build your own DAW or a Plugin?
+This template should get you started with your own Standalone Desktop application and Audio Plugin, using the source code export feature of RNBO, part of [Max 8](https://cycling74.com/max8/) made by [Cycling '74](https://cycling74.com/).

-This application is based on the cross-platform JUCE framework for handling audio processing.
+This project is based on the cross-platform JUCE framework for handling audio processing.
 You have the option of using JUCE to manage your UI as well.
 Please be aware that the JUCE has its own license terms (mostly GPL with the availability of commercial licenses).
 See their [website](http://www.juce.com/) for further details.

 ## Prerequisites

 - Download and install [CMake](https://cmake.org/download/).
 Version 3.18 or higher is required.
 - Download and install [git](https://git-scm.com/downloads).
 - Some kind of build system and compiler.
 You have options here.
  - (MacOS) Install Xcode command line tools by running `sudo xcode-select --install` on the command line.
 You'll use `make` to compile your application.
- - (MacOS) Install [Ninja](https://github.com/ninja-build/ninja/releases), easiest way is probably `brew install ninja`
+ - (MacOS/Linux/Unix-like) Install [Ninja](https://github.com/ninja-build/ninja/releases), easiest way is probably `brew install ninja` or `sudo apt-get install ninja`
  - (MacOS) Download and install [Xcode](https://developer.apple.com/xcode/resources/).
 We have tested using Xcode 12.
  - (Windows) Download and install [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
 Community Edition is enough!
+ - (Linux/Unix-like) use `make`, often already on your system.
+For debian based systems `sudo apt-get install build-essential`

 ## File structure